Extending Qt Creator Manual

 In some cases, running an external tool would not require tight integration with Qt Creator, but investigating the output of the tool would benefit from it.
 For example, some tools generate lists of issues in files that are part of the project and some tools create output that is related to the code.
 For these tools, it is useful to interactively switch between the output and the corresponding code.

 One way to handle that would be to let the tool create an output file, which is then opened within Qt Creator.
 You provide an editor (probably read-only) for handling this file.
-For lists of issues, consider creating task list files which are shown in the Issues output pane.
+For lists of issues, consider creating task list files which are shown in Issues.

 © 2022 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.